 Advanced standing credit is available to new students for certain undergraduate courses completed within the previous ten years at regionally accredited institutions, institutions accredited by the Association for Biblical Higher Education, and other institutions approved by Cornerstone University.
 In keeping with accrediting standards (The Association of Theological Schools), GRTS limits advanced standing credits to 1/6th of the graduate degree program.
 Consideration for advanced standing credit is limited to 300/400 level undergraduate courses in which a grade of "B" (3.0) or better was achieved in an equivalent course.
-Evaluative judgment for advanced standing is made on the basis of examination in the content area, review of student work, review of course description and syllabi, or a combination of the above.
+Evaluative judgment for advanced standing is made on the basis of examination in the content area or by assessment of a relevant sample of student work.
 New students have one calendar year from their original matriculation date at GRTS to apply for advanced standing credit.
 Credits granted by advanced standing will appear on the student's academic transcript and contribute to program completion, but will not be included in the student's cumulative grade point average calculation.

-At GRTS, advanced standing is assessed and administered by three means.
-First, advanced standing is assessed and administered on the basis of examination.
+At GRTS, advanced standing is assessed and administered by two means.
+First, the granting of advanced standing credit is determined by way of examination.
 The GRTS faculty has identified a select grouping of courses for which advanced standing by examination is permitted.
 Advanced standing exams will be offered at the beginning of each semester.
 Faculty member approval is required to sit for an advanced standing exam.
 New students are encouraged to work with an admissions representative to coordinate this process.
 A non-refundable \$50.00 fee, payable to GRTS prior to taking the advanced standing exam, is charged for each exam administered.
 All advanced standing exams will be graded on a pass/fail basis.
 Students are limited to one attempt on any given exam.